Probability of a Real Estate Market Crash: Low

 Is this the right year to buy a rental income property?
 Should you sell your house, and when is the best time to sell it?

 Rising mortgage rates, inflation, reduced housing supply and high home prices threaten the markets, it appears 2002’s real estate scene will stay strong.
 Realtors may want to build their presence this year as house prices decline in 2023.
-Lower prices will bring plenty of homes onto the housing market and boost your opportunities.
+Lower prices will bring plenty of homes onto the real estate market and boost your opportunities.